 Penn Summer Scholars Program

-The Penn Summer Scholars Program is a tuition-free opportunity for academically exceptional Philadelphia public and charter high school students to perform study beyond the level offered in high school and to gain a college experience through participation in a four week summer academy at the University of Pennsylvania.
+The Penn Summer Scholars Program is a tuition-free opportunity for academically exceptional Philadelphia public and charter high school students to perform study beyond the level offered in high school and to gain a college experience through participation in a three week summer academy at the University of Pennsylvania.

 Current academy offerings are the Biomedical Research Academy, in partnership with the Department of Biology, the Experimental Physics Academy, in partnership with the Department of Physics and Astronomy, the Chemistry Research Academy, in partnership with the Department of Chemistry, the Art in the City Academy, in partnership with the History of Art Department, and the Social Justice Research Academy.
 Academies meet Monday through Friday, 9am – 4:30pm, and include guided laboratory or research work, guest lectures, discussion groups, and relevant field trips.
 Qualified students may participate free of charge and will be issued official PennCards, with benefits including access to campus libraries, computer labs, research facilities and resources typical of undergraduate students.
 In addition, lunch stipends will be provided.

 Although each academy sets its own curriculum the guiding principles of the academies are the same:

 - Highest level of academic rigor and quality

 - Combination of traditional content delivery and experiential learning opportunities

 - Capstone project at the end of the program

 - Attends a School District of Philadelphia public or charter high school

 - Receives Title I funding, as verified by school principal or administrator